How to Apply Conditional Formatting to Cells

 To retrieve a conditional formatting rule, use the GetConditionalFormattingAt

 method.
-The rule returned by this method may contain multiple rules, and you can use the GetRule
+The rule object returned may contain multiple rules; use the GetRule

-method to select a specific one.
-While most properties of the retrieved rule cannot be modified, you can adjust the BackgroundColor by accessing it through the PatternFormatting property.
-The following code demonstrates this concept.
+method to access a specific one.
+Most properties of a retrieved rule cannot be modified, yet you can adjust the BackgroundColor via the PatternFormatting property.
+The following code demonstrates this:

 :path=/static-assets/excel/content-code-examples/how-to/conditional-formatting-retrieve.cs